-Lindsey Purcell, Purdue urban forestry specialist, shares, “in my experience, during storm cleanup, many tree owners are faced with the decision of what to do with their trees relative to restoration or removal”.
+Lindsey Purcell, Chapter Administrator & Master Arborist with Indiana Arborist Association, shares, “in my experience, during storm cleanup, many tree owners are faced with the decision of what to do with their trees relative to restoration or removal”.
 There are several types of tree damage that occur from violent weather.
 Each has its own specific assessment considerations.
 All parts of the tree should be inspected during a post-storm assessment.
 This requires the expertise of trained, professional arborists to assist with the decision making regarding the best course of action.
 Unfortunately, there are those who take advantage of the situation and overcharge or provide poor advice when it comes to the best decision on their trees.
 Don’t make any hasty decisions and be sure you are hiring an International Society of Arboriculture (ISA) Certified Arborist, ask for references and proof of insurance in the process.
 To find an arborist near you, verify credentials and to find more information on trees view video: Find an Arborist, Trees are Good, ISA.

 View publication Trees and Storms located in The Education Store, Purdue Extension’s resource center, for more information.

-Find an Arborist website, Trees are Good, International Society of Arboriculture (ISA)
+Find an Arborist video, Trees are Good-International Society of Arboriculture (ISA)